NielsBongers/openfoam-airfoil-optimization/README.md

 The result is a CSV containing airfoil parameters and their performance.
 These can be further post-processed with ParaView.

+This was a fun Christmas holiday project, and a nice foray into coupling non-trivial simulation problems with (surrogate-based) optimization.
+If anyone has suggestions on how to improve or adjust things further - I am very much open to them!
 Overall, I'm surprised at how smoothly this project went.
 The existing repos helped a lot, especially with meshing.
-I found it an interesting introduction into coupling optimization methods and non-trivial simulations.
 I'm still impressed at how effective differential evolution was - with a previous meshing-template, it was able to find and exploit flaws with ease.
 I had to adjust the goal function so many times there.
 I am also very much impressed with how effective random forests were at representing these complex simulations in the surrogate model aspect!

 ## Installation